aktnlxk/cas3135/README.md

 ### Lecture 06-03

-* `01-amplify`: A React app intended for tests with AWS Amplify
+* `01-amplify`: a React app intended for tests with AWS Amplify

+### Lecture 07-03

+* `01-manifests`: two k8s manifests (deployment, service) used in experiments on Kubernetes object specs.

+### Lecture 08-03

+* `01-self-healing`: k8s manifests and shell (bash, PowerShell) scripts for experiments on Kubernetes self-healing mechanisms